hcp4715/dockerHDDM_Guide/README.md

 # About this Repo

-This is a repo for preparing *A Hitchhiker’s Guide to Bayesian Hierarchical Drift-Diffusion Modeling with dockerHDDM*
+This is an old repo for preparing *A Hitchhiker’s Guide to Bayesian Hierarchical Drift-Diffusion Modeling with dockerHDDM*.
+We are not going to update this repo.

-Please read our preprint at: https://psyarxiv.com/6uzga/
+It corresponds to the v6 and older version of our [preprint](https://psyarxiv.com/6uzga/)

-The docker image described by this tutorial can be found at: https://hub.docker.com/r/hcp4715/hddm, with tag `0.8_tutorial`.
+Please see https://github.com/hcp4715/dockerHDDM for the latest progress of this tutorial and its related docker images.

 ## Folder structure of the current repo